 The October 2017 fires gutted the wee house and completely destroyed one of the caravans.
 The wee house burned because there was a log store too close to the building.
 The pallets under the firewood acted as kindling and the firewood caught light.
 Forest fires are generally fast-moving, but this allowed the fire to stay in one place long enough to ignite the rafters in the open kitchen behind the building and the wooden roof structure took the fire into the building itself.
 It was completely gutted, but the earthen plasters on the interior walls protected the stonework from fracturing in the heat, so it’s possible we can rebuild.

 Initially we used our camping-style kitchen facilities in the yurt but needed a better solution for accommodating volunteers, guests and visitors and for more varied meals.
 An outside kitchen was created behind the wee house in 2013.
 This was the main summer kitchen for me and for volunteers and visitors, featuring a cob oven, wood-fired stove and parabolic reflector solar cooker.
 It burned out along with the wee house in the October 2017 fires.
 We plan to rebuild, resources permitting.
-Another kitchen is planned for the main building which will eventually become the communal hub of the quinta.
+Another kitchen is now complete in the main building which will eventually become the communal hub of the quinta.

 At the beginning of 2010, we were aiming to have a solar-heated shower and washing area up and running as soon as practicable.